 - It was demonstrated in the 1973 Kilbrandon Commission that there is no federal structure currently that could accommodate England as a separate entity.

 - The House of Lords Select Committee on the constitution concluded that: There is no support for federalism within England.
-This would be essential, as a UK-wide referendum would have to take place to decide whether federalism would be implemented or not.
+This would be essential, as a UK-wide referendum would have to take place to decide whether federalism would be implemented or not – therefore Scotland could vote yes to Federalism and be overruled by a lack of support in England.

 - Under a federal system, defence (e.g. declaring war) and foreign policy (conducting foreign affairs and agreeing to trade and immigration deals with other nations) would be powers retained by Westminster.